How Cuyana Made The Work Tote An It Bag

 Gallardo and Shah first founded Cuyana to provide core essentials for “a woman that’s on-the-go” and have largely maintained the same strategy over the past decade.
 “Back then, there were no premium quality leather totes on the market at less than a luxury level price point,” Gallardo remembers.
 “The coolest thing is that because we deliver it on quality, those bags are still being worn out there, and women are so proud to have them.”

 But nearly 15 years later, the culture is just catching up to the brand’s ethos.
 On TikTok, conversations around affordable luxury have propelled fans to move away from high luxury brands.
-Instead, they’re going for mid-tier brands, like Polene and Cuyana, whose hundred-dollar price tags may actually come with better quality than the high fashion labels.
+Instead, they’re going for mid-tier brands, like Polene and Cuyana, which are in the under $1,000 price range and come with better quality than the high fashion labels.
 Leather expert and TikTok creator Tanner Leatherstein, known for his harsh criticism of the leather luxury market, gave the brand’s quality a good review earlier this year.
 Then, there’s the quiet luxury trend, which has made neutral palettes and muted styles the go-to pieces of 2023, a phenomenon that’s right on par with Cuyana’s classic color palette and no-logo designs.
 And finally, the Meghan Markle effect, one that has continuously heightened demand for the brand since she first wore it in 2017.
 In 2023, her pull reached new heights this year when she wore the brand’s newly-released Paloma bag at the Invictus Games in Germany.

 And while the brand could’ve raced to extend its offering, they expanded at a slower pace and with more sustainable materials, leading to its motto “Fewer, Better.”
 “We've delivered really on premium, luxurious products, on sustainability, on these products that fit the woman's needs,” says Gallardo.
 “In a way that gives her functionality, but also makes her feel beautiful.”